TheUpshot/Bedfellows/README.md

 Note that it is required that a database containing tables fec_committee_contributions, fec_candidates and fec_committees be specified as 3rd parameter.

-Script main.py simply calls either main_overall.py or main_groupedbycycle.py as specified by 2nd paramater (which must be either 'overall' or 'cycle').
+Script main.py simply calls main_overall.py or main_groupedbycycle.py as specified by 2nd paramater (which must be either 'overall' or 'cycle').